Doctor of Philosophy in Mathematics

 To earn the PhD, the student must fulfill the Graduate College requirements specified in the Graduate College catalogue as well as departmental requirements detailed in the MSCS Graduate Handbook, which includes:

-- Provide proof of an equivalent MS degree or earn a high pass on the Department's written Master's Examination or write a master's thesis and pass an oral defense
+- Provide proof of an equivalent MS degree or earn a high pass on the Department's written Master's Examination.

 - Produce and defend a thesis that makes a contribution to original research.